Empowering Kids to be Leaders with Covey's 7 Habits of Happy Kids

 Have a Plan

 I plan ahead and set goals.
 I do things that have meaning and make a difference.
 I am an important part of my classroom and contribute to my school’s mission and vision.
 I look for ways to be a good citizen.

 I spend my time on things that are most important.
 This means I say no to things I know I should not do.
 I set priorities, make a schedule, and follow my plan.
 I am disciplined and organized.

-Habit 4 - Think win, win
+HABIT FOUR - Think win, win

 Everyone Can Win

 I balance courage for getting what I want with consideration for what others want.
 I make deposits in others’ Emotional Bank Accounts.
 When conflicts arise, I look for third alternatives.

 HABIT FIVE - Seek first to understand, then to be understood